 What is E-Consult?

-Access to specialty care continues to be a major challenge for low-income and underserved Californians.
+Access to specialty care continues to be a major challenge for patients across the country.
 With provider shortages and long wait times for appointments, demand continues to outpace the safety net’s ability to meet the needs of its growing patient population.
 To address this challenge, many health centers, systems, payers and policy makers are turning to electronic consultation and referral, or e-consult.

 An e-consult is an asynchronous dialogue initiated by a physician or other qualified health care professional seeking a specialist consultant’s expert opinion without a face-to-face patient encounter with the consultant.